novakamiii/Library-Management-System/README.md

 # Library-Management-System
 Library System

-made for finals school requirement a group activity
+made for our finals school requirement